ROC United was launched in January 2008 based on calls for support from around the country.

 Based on our successful efforts in New York City, restaurant workers in several other cities have approached us about initiating ROC branches in their cities.
 Thus, we created ROC United, a national organization that launches and manages local Restaurant Opportunities Centers across the country, including New Orleans, Miami, Michigan, Chicago, Philadelphia, Los Angeles, Oakland, Houston, Boston, and Washington, DC.
 Each local ROC conducts a comprehensive study of restaurant workers’ needs, and creates an advanced restaurant worker training and placement program that seeks to place workers in high-end restaurant jobs.

-Over the last five years, we have won 13 workplace justice campaigns against exploitative high-profile restaurant companies, obtaining more than $7,000,000 and improvements in workplace policies for restaurant workers.
-We have also trained more than 1,000 restaurant workers to find good jobs and advance within the industry, published several ground-breaking reports on the restaurant industry, played an instrumental role in winning a statewide minimum wage increase for tipped workers, organized 40 restaurant workers to open their own cooperatively-owned restaurant, and grown to include more than 10,000 restaurant workers in our membership from at least 26 states.
+Over the last five years, ROC has won 13 workplace justice campaigns against exploitative high-profile restaurant companies, obtaining more than $10 million and improvements in workplace policies for restaurant workers.
+We have also trained more than 1,000 restaurant workers to find good jobs and advance within the industry, published several ground-breaking reports on the restaurant industry, played an instrumental role in winning a statewide minimum wage increase for tipped workers, organized 40 restaurant workers to open their own cooperatively-owned restaurant, and grown to include more than 13,000 restaurant workers in our membership from at least 26 states.